nnsense/youtrack_cdo/README.md

 YouTrack "Cloud Dev Ops" templates, useful for Cloud Engineering teams using Youtrack to manage their requests.<br>
-I've been working for a company where YouTrack was used to manage projects, and for DevOps ticketing.<br>
-YouTrack isn't really a good choice, it is a "bug tracking tool", not a proper ticketing system.<br>
+YouTrack isn't really a good choice as ticketing system, it is a "bug tracking tool", but some are using it as such.<br>
 Because of that, I've developed a couple of workflows to help us making YT a bit more useful.<br>

 **NOTE**: This modules have been developed and used on **YouTrack 2018.2 (Build 43208)**, I'm not entirely sure they would work on any other version but, since